-Note: To use the Direct Link workflow between Premiere Pro and SpeedGrade described in this tutorial, you must install Premiere Pro CC 2015.2 (November 2015 release) and SpeedGrade CC 2015.1 (June 2015 release), or earlier.
-Premiere Pro CC 2015.3 (June 2016 release) does not support Direct Link.
-To learn about the latest color tools available in Premiere Pro, watch our Lumetri color overview tutorial.
+Important: The Direct Link workflow between Premiere Pro and SpeedGrade described in this tutorial requires Premiere Pro CC 2015.2 (November 2015 release) and SpeedGrade CC 2015.1 (June 2015 release) or earlier.
+Starting with Premiere Pro CC 2015.3 (June 2016 release) or later, Direct Link is no longer supported.
+Check out Quickly make expert color adjustments to learn about the Lumetri color tool available in the current release of Premiere Pro.

 Before you jump headfirst into color-correcting your clips, it’s helpful to understand a little about color grading.
 You’ll also need to open the tutorial project in Premiere Pro and send it to SpeedGrade using the Direct Link feature.
 In addition, you’ll get a brief introduction to the SpeedGrade user interface.